SalvatoreLaMarca1/honors-reading-tracker/README.md

+# Read Now

+Read Now was created to provide an excellent user experience that allows users to track their reading habits.
+The user can add books, collect reading time, and analyze their statistics.
+This project was built as a realistic example of software design, development, and execution to fulfill my honors capstone project for Commonwealth University - Bloomsburg Campus in the Spring of 2025.

+# Tech Stack
+Frontend: TypeScript + React Project
+Backend: TypeScript
+Database: Supabase Postgres Relational database
+Authentication: Supabase Authentication

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.